-21. It is a condition of funding and this Code that corporations must establish an audit committee.

-22. The audit committee must advise the corporation on the adequacy and effectiveness of the corporation's assurance framework.
+- 21. It is a condition of funding and this Code that corporations must establish an audit committee.
+For the avoidance of doubt, colleges that are subsidiaries of higher education institutions (HEIs) must have their own audit committee, separate to that of its parent. - 22.
+The audit committee must advise the corporation on the adequacy and effectiveness of the corporation's assurance framework.
 The audit committee must play a robust role in good stewardship and risk management and should refer to ESFA's guidance on the scope of work of audit committees and internal auditors in college corporations.
 In addition, the audit committee advises and supports the corporation in explaining, in its annual accounts, the measures taken to ensure it has fulfilled its statutory and regulatory responsibilities.
-The College Accounts Direction sets out ESFA's specific requirements including the required information to be included in the corporation's statement of corporate governance and internal control.
+The College Accounts Direction sets out ESFA's specific requirements, including the required information to be included in the corporation's statement of corporate governance and internal control.